 NOT OK: It’s the annual day when people are urged to ask ‘R U OK?’ to help start a conversation that might make a difference in someone’s life.

-“It’s already September, and barely anything good has happened this year,” says Harry Streeter.
+“It’s already September, and not one good thing has happened to me this year,” says another man.

 Some local supermarkets have even began stocking shelves with a new line of “Nobody Is Ok” merchandise, including T-shirts, mugs, and stress balls with sad faces on them.